 Andres Cárdenas is a Staff Member and Consultant of the Institute of Digestive Diseases and Metabolism at Hospital Clinic Barcelona and Associate Professor of Medicine at the University of Barcelona.
 He is also a member of the EASL Educational Committee.

 Didier Samuel, MD, PhD, is Professor of Hepatology and Gastroenterology at Université Paris-Sud, Villejuif, France.
 He is also Medical Director of the Liver Transplant Program, and Head of both the Liver and Intensive Care Units at Centre Hepatobiliaire of Hôpital Paul Brousse in Villejuif.

-Norah Terrault is Professor of Medicine and the Director of the Viral Hepatitis Center at the University of California, San Francisco.
-She is recognized nationally and internationally for her work related to viral hepatitis, especially in the setting of liver transplantation.
+Norah Terrault is Professor of Medicine and the Chief of Gastrointestinal and Liver Disease Division at University of Southern California.
+She is recognised nationally and internationally for her work related to viral hepatitis, especially in the setting of liver transplantation.

 - Learn about the future of non-invasive testing in liver disease, endoscopy, interventional radiology, liver surgery and liver transplantation.

 - Understand the indications and limitations of liver support in liver failure.

 - Understand the role of new biomarkers in liver disease and liver cancer.

 - Learn about big data in liver disease scoring and the role of personalised medicine for targeted therapies.